montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow_1810_replication-natives.md

 4. If the participant replaces a target word with another word, e.g. says "pluck" instead of the target word "pat", annotate this by writing `r=pluck` instead of the word "pat".
 Also separate `r=pluck` with commas and do not use any spaces.
 If the participant says more than one replacement word, e.g. "pluck, clutch" rather than just "pluck", separate the different replacement words with `/` like this:
 `r=pluck/clutch`.
 5. If the participant says five words, and it is clearly not two replacement words for one target word (see example 3 below), we code it as an addition, which is alway put at the end of the responses, after the 4th slot.
 We code it like this: a=... and also separate it from the other responses with a comma, and use no spaces.
+If there are more than one addition, we separate them the same way we do several replacements, i.e., a=strike/trot (see example 5 below)

 Here are some examples to clarify: